 How to Enter: Fill out the Official Entry Form, and carefully follow the instructions to prepare the rest of your submission.

-Deadline: Deadline for receipt of the completed entry forms and supporting materials for the 2015 Palladio Awards is November 21, 2014.
+Deadline: Deadline for receipt of entries for the 2016 Palladio Awards is December 9, 2015.

 Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes magazines.